Tree-valued resampling dynamics: Martingale Problems and applications: Application: Subtree length distribution (Theorems and )

 In particular, if $g^n(\sigma)=\lim_{t\to\infty}g^n(t;\sigma)$ then

 where $\{{\mathcal E}^{k};\,k=2,...,n\}$ are independent and $\mathcal E^k$ is exponentially distributed with mean $\frac{2}{\gamma(k-1)}$, $k=2,...,n$. \end{corollary}\sm

 \begin{remark}[Length of $n$-Kingman coalescent] Consider the Kingman coalescent started with $n$ individuals, and let $L_n$ denote the total length of the corresponding genealogical tree.
-Note that \eqref{e:ttoinf} implies the well-known fact (implicitly stated already in \cite{Watterson1975}) that
+Note that \eqref{e:ttoinf}, together with Theorem \ref{T:03} implies the well-known fact (implicitly stated already in \cite{Watterson1975}) that